pebblecode/lightning-talks/README.md

 pebble holds lightning talks at 5.30 p.m. on the last Wednesday of each month.

-Talks can be 5-15 minutes long and can be on anything you are interested in and think others might be interested in:
+Talks are 10-15 minutes long and can be on anything you are interested in and think others might be interested in:

 dev, design, art, science, brewing, your 10% time stuff or something cool you recently learnt.